-In a human repeat insult patch test (HRIPT), Dimethicone $(12,500 \text{ cm}^2/\text{sec})$ was used as a negative control and as a vehicle for 5% (v/v) of an unspecified test substance.
-Sodium lauryl sulphate (0.1% aqueous solution) was used as a positive control.
-Of the 150 subjects enrolled, 106 completed the 6-week study.
+In a human repeat insult patch test (HRIPT), Dimethicone $(12,500 \text{ cm}^2/\text{s})$ was used as a negative control and as a vehicle for 5% (v/v) of an unspecified test substance.3 Sodium lauryl sulfate (0.1% aqueous solution) was used as a positive control.
+Of the 115 subjects enrolled, 106 completed the study; no subjects withdrew due to adverse reactions to the test substance.
 Induction consisted of 9 consecutive applications, where 0.2 ml of Dimethicone was applied under a semi-occlusive dressing for 24 h.
 The test sites were evaluated in the following 48 - 72 h.
 After the 9th application, there was a 10 to 15-day non-treatment period.
 Challenge occurred in the sixth week of the study, where the substance was applied to an unexposed site for 24 h; this site was graded after 24 - 48 h.
-No evidence of sensitization to Dimethicone, as control or vehicle, was observed.
+No evidence of sensitization to Dimethicone, as a control or vehicle, was observed.